 When catching public transport you must validate your ticket prior to boarding a train or a metro and immediately upon boarding a bus or tram.
 Failure to validate your ticket can result in on-the-spot fines.
 In most cities, you are required to pre-purchase bus and train tickets as there are no purchasing facilities once you board a bus or train.
 Pre-paid tickets are usually available from tobacconists or bars (coffee shops) that display the public transport company’s logo/name.
 Automatic ticket machines are located at every metro and major train station.

-Driving in Italy can be dangerous due to aggressive driving practices and excessive speed.
-Italy has one of the highest rates of motor vehicle accidents in Europe.
+Driving in Italy can be dangerous and driving conditions can seem chaotic compared to Australia.
 On-the-spot fines are payable for a range of minor traffic offences.
 It is mandatory to use headlights on main roads outside the urban areas and highways, including during the day.
 For further advice, see our road travel page.

 Vehicle access to the centres of many Italian cities has been restricted to help reduce congestion.
 Traffic Restricted Zones (ZTL) and their hours of operation, vary from city to city.
 Fines are levied on vehicles that do not carry ZTL passes.
 It is unlikely that hire cars will have a ZTL pass.
 If staying in commercial accommodation in the centre of an Italian city, it is recommended that you ask your hotel about traffic restrictions in the area prior to your arrival.
 For non-residents, the law allows authorities up to five years to identify the person responsible for the infringement and 360 days after the identification to issue the fine.

 Many municipalities have outsourced the collection of traffic fines.
 European Municipal Outsourcing (EMO) handles the majority of the fines but fines may be issued by other agencies.
 Further information on ZTL restrictions can be found on the websites of the individual municipalities (comune).